 Cumberland Island is one of Georgia’s greatest natural treasures and it holds an important place at the Conservancy.
 In 1972, through the advocacy of the Georgia Conservancy and other conservation-focused organizations and citizens, Cumberland was established as a National Seashore, providing for the protection of the island’s upland maritime forests, saltwater marsh and 17 miles of beach.

-The preservation of the Cumberland Island National Seashore remains a focus of the Georgia Conservancy.
-Every year, we take dozens of volunteers to the island to perform service work at Cumberland’s historic structures, remote backcountry trails and deserted beaches.
+The preservation of the Cumberland Island National Seashore remains a focus of the Georgia Conservancy in all of our programmatic areas.
+In addition to our advocacy efforts on the island, every year we take dozens of volunteers to the island to perform service work at Cumberland’s historic structures, remote backcountry trails and deserted beaches.

-Groups will assist with National Park priority projects such as Hurricane Matthew beach debris clean-up and the care and maintenance of existing NPS structures.
+Groups will assist with National Park priority projects such as beach hurricane debris clean-up and the care and maintenance of existing NPS structures.
 Participants can expect to spend the entirety of the weekend on the island.

-This service weekend was also the inspiration of our 2015 / 2016 Cumberland Island Trail Restoration Project, an 8-month long trail restoration, GPS mapping and trail signage endeavor led by the Georgia Conservancy's Laura Buckmaster and sponsored by REI's Every Trail Connects campaign.
-Learn more about the project and download your very own Georgia Conservancy Cumberland Island Trail Map
+This service weekend was the inspiration of our 2015 / 2016 Cumberland Island Trail Restoration Project, an 8-month long trail restoration, GPS mapping and trail signage endeavor led by the Georgia Conservancy's Laura Buckmaster and sponsored by REI's Every Trail Connects campaign.
+Learn more about the project and purchase your very own Georgia Conservancy Cumberland Island Trail Map!

 *Details Are Subject To Change

-Georgia Conservancy members (Live Oak Level and above)- use your member id # to receive a discount when registering for a trip.
-Having trouble identifying your membership id #?
-Contact Carden Barkley at firstname.lastname@example.org.
-Are you adding on a membership with this trip purchase?
-Use (GCMember) promo code to receive a $5 discount.
-Adding on a Cambium membership?
-Use (GCCambium) promo code to receive $10 off your purchase.
+Georgia Conservancy members (Live Oak Level and above) - use your membership level promo code to receive a discount when registering for a trip.
+Having trouble identifying your membership level code?
+Contact Laura Buckmaster at firstname.lastname@example.org.

 The Cumberland Island Service Weekend is one of four service weekends hosted by the Georgia Conservancy every year.
 Other Service Weekends include opportunities to give back and make a difference on Sapelo Island, Ossabaw Island and the Len Foote Hike Inn.